-10 Things to Consider when Choosing a Business Location
+10 Things to Consider When Choosing a Business Location

-Filed in Articles by on August 14, 2020
+Filed in Articles by on April 19, 2024 0 Comments

-Things to Consider when Choosing a Business Location – It has been shown that businesses flourish or flounder simply because prime or bad locations were found.
-The most frequent question people ask when choosing a business location is.
+It has been shown that businesses flourish or flounder simply because prime or bad locations were found.
+The list below is factors to consider when finding a location for your business:

 1. Quality of Residency

 Ideally, the location you choose should permit a good quality of life.
-There should be little air, noise and water pollution, as well as parks and restaurants to go to and relieve stress.
-Other factors to consider are climate and amount of rainfall.
+There should be little air, noise, and water pollution, as well as parks and restaurants to go to and relieve stress.

-3. Environmental Restrictions
+2. Environmental Restrictions

 You should be aware of local bylaws and constraints that might limit the level of production or expansion, especially if you plan to start a manufacturing business.
-In fact, many cities and municipalities discourage certain types of manufacturing because of noise, pollution concerns, and waste disposal complications.

-4. Labor Pool & Market
+3. Labor Pool and Market

-Most businesses need a convenient source of labor in their area from which to hire machine operators, office workers, supervisory personnel, technicians, and so forth.
-If your operation requires skilled technicians, you should locate in or near a center with skilled workers.
-Likewise, if unskilled workers are required, you should locate in an area where unskilled labor is abundant.
 Keep in mind that pay scales vary from city to city and even from one area of a city to another.
 Find out what other businesses in the area pay their employees.

-5. Accessibility to Customers
+4. Accessibility to Customers

 To help determine how accessible a potential location is to your target customers, answer the following question: “Do my customers come to me, or do I go to them?”